WelcomWeb/todo-sh/README.md

 todo-sh
 =======

-A minimal todo list implementation in bash.
+A minimal todo list implementation in bash script.

 ### Installation